mauricio/mauricio.github.com/_posts/2013-12-25-learning-scala-by-building-scala-lists-part-3.md

 * [Part 1]({% post_url 2013-11-25-learning-scala-by-building-scala-lists %})
 * [Part 2]({% post_url 2013-12-08-learning-scala-by-building-scala-lists-part-2 %})

-## Finding an item given in a list given a predicate
+## Finding an item in a list given a predicate

 At **part 2** we saw how we could filter a list given a predicate function, but what if I wanted to find and get an item given a predicate?